MedusaTea/Anubrax-Twitch-Bot/README.md

 ## Summary
-This starts a python server listening to chat messages from a channel and sends the input to a server listening for input commands.
+This starts a python server listening to chat messages from a channel and handles the logic then sends transformed/accepted inputs to another server listening for direct input commands.

 Currently the path is hardcoded to the docker host system on port 8048